NVIDIA/aistore/openapi/README.md

 ## Overview

-OpenAPI Generator (formerly called Swagger) is used to generate a python client package for simplied integration with the RESTful API.
+OpenAPI Generator (formerly called Swagger) is used to generate a python client package for simplified integration with the RESTful API.

 Note that, as of v2.0, [python3 is currently not fully supported](#future).